On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Problem Statement Preliminaries

-At this point, it is fair to ask for how to obtain---or how to estimate---previous realizations $\trar{w}{T-1}$?
+\End \end{lemma} \begin{proof} In \cite{Willems2005} , the fundamental lemma is originally given and proven in the behavioral framework.
+Its reformulation in terms of state-space descriptions can be found in \cite[Lemma~2]{DePersis19}.
+Applying \cite[Lemma~2]{DePersis19} and considering $(u,w)$ as exogenous inputs to the system, the assertion follows directly. \end{proof} At this point, it is fair to ask for how to obtain---or how to estimate---previous disturbance realizations $\trar{w}{T-1}$?
 We postpone our answer to Section~\ref{sec:estimation}.
-However, even temporarily assuming exact measurements of $\trar{w}{T-1}$, the future realizations $\trar{\tilde{w}}{t-1}$ are not known and without the knowledge of $\trar{\tilde{w}}{t-1}$, one cannot compute future realizations $\trar{\tilde{x}}{t-1}$ or $\trar{\tilde{u}}{t-1}$.
-Indeed, the ambition of our subsequent discussions is twofold: (i) the development of data-driven methods to predict the future evolution of the distributions of the behaviors based on the knowledge of past realizations of behaviors and the noise distribution, and (ii) the reformulation of Problem~\ref{Problem1} in a data-driven fashion.
+However, even temporarily assuming exact measurements of $\trar{w}{T-1}$, the \textit{future disturbance realizations} $\trar{\tilde{w}}{t-1}$ on the right-hand side of \eqref{eq:realization_funda} are not known.
+Even when given the future realizations of the inputs $\trar{\tilde{u}}{t-1}$ without the knowledge of $\trar{\tilde{w}}{t-1}$, one cannot compute the future realizations of the outputs $\trar{\tilde{y}}{t-1}$ via~\eqref{eq:realization_funda}.
+Indeed, the ambition of our subsequent discussions is twofold: (i) the development of data-driven methods to predict the future evolution of the distributions of inputs and outputs based on the knowledge of past realizations and of the distribution of the process disturbance, and (ii) the reformulation of Problem~\ref{Problem1} in a computationally tractable data-driven form.